JennyFletch/10-bootchallenge-oop-teampage-generator/README.md

 # 10-bootchallenge-oop-teampage-generator [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-An application that creates a hierarchical team page based on user input.
+An application that creates a team page based on user input.
 Jest is used for handling of unit tests, and Inquirer is used to collect user input.

 * [Installation](#installation)
 * [Usage](#usage)